Lady bird spiders, velvet spiders

 Formerly Eresus cinnaberinus was known under the name Eresus niger.
 Eresus sandaliatus is a similar looking spider and is found in the Northern parts of Europe.
 The third and fourth pair of legs is not coloured red but are similar to the first and second pairs, black with white rings.

 The female measures 15 - 20 mm and the male around 10 mm.
 The spider makes a tube of silk in the ground and with a roof of cribellate silk on the ground.
-The female and the not adult male are coloured black and velvet.
-The male spider only gets its colouring at his last change of skin.
-Then he leaves its home and starts wandering looking for a female.
-The male becomes adult in the autumn or in spring.
-Females can become four years old and never leave their hiding.
+The female and the not adult males are coloured black and velvet.
+The male spider gets coloured at his last change of skin.

 The spider makes one cocoon with eggs.
 At daytime they bring out their cocoon and let it warm in the sun.
 At night the cocoon is return in the hiding.
 The young spiders stay in the housing tube during the winter and stay with their mother for quite a long time.
 During this time they may change skin for six times.
 In spring the mother dies and is consumed by the young spiders.